Stein factors for variance-gamma approximation in the Wasserstein and Kolmogorov distances: Introduction

 The VG distribution is widely used in financial modelling \cite{madan2,madan}; an overview of this and other applications are given in \cite{kkp01}.
 The VG distribution also has a rich distributional theory (see Chapter 4 of \cite{kkp01} and \cite{gaunt vg}), and the class contains several classical distributions as special or limiting cases, such as the normal, gamma, Laplace, product of zero mean normals and difference of gammas (see Proposition 1.2 of \cite{gaunt vg} for a list of further cases).

-Stein's method \cite{stein} is one of the most powerful and widely used approaches for deriving quantitative limit theorems in probability.
-Originally developed for normal approximation, it has been extended to many other distributions such as the Poisson \cite{chen75}, exponential \cite{chatterjee,pekoz1}, gamma \cite{gaunt chi square, luk} and Laplace \cite{pike}; for an overview see \cite{ley}.
+Stein's method \cite{stein} is a powerful and widely used approach for deriving quantitative limit theorems in probability.
+Originally developed for normal approximation, it has been extended to several other distributions such as the Poisson \cite{chen75}, exponential \cite{chatterjee,pekoz1}, gamma \cite{gaunt chi square, luk} and Laplace \cite{pike}; for an overview see \cite{ley}.
 Stein's method was extended to the VG distribution by \cite{gaunt thesis, gaunt vg}, with subsequent technical advances made by \cite{gaunt vgii}.
 The Malliavin-Stein method \cite{np09,np12} for VG approximation was developed by \cite{eichelsbacher}, and together with results from \cite{gaunt thesis, gaunt vg}, they were able to obtain ``six moment" theorems for the VG approximation of double Wiener-It\^{o} integrals.
+Recently, with the aid of results from this paper (Theorem \ref{thm1} and Corollary \ref{cortothm1}), \cite{aet21} have achieved a six moment for the VG approximation of double Wiener-It\^{o} integrals with optimal convergence rate.
+Their result complements and in some senses generalises the celebrated optimal fourth moment theorem of \cite{np15} for normal approximation; see also \cite{aek20} for a similar result for gamma approximation.
 Further VG approximations are given in \cite{aaps17,ag18,azmoodeh,bt17}, in which the limiting distributions can be represented as the difference of two centered gamma random variables or the product of two mean zero normal random variables.

 The starting point of Stein's method for VG approximation is the Stein equation \cite{gaunt vg}